gro1m/azure-dp100/README.md

 ### 1.2 Manage data objects in an Azure Machine Learning workspace
 #### 1.2.1 register and maintain data stores
 #### 1.2.2 create and manage datasets

+**Azure portal**
-2. In the *Studio* interface, view the **Datasets** page.
+1. In the *Studio* interface, view the **Datasets** page.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.
-3. Create a new dataset from web files, using the following settings:
+2. Create a new dataset from web files, using the following settings:
     * **Basic Info**:
         * **Web URL**: https://aka.ms/diabetes-data
         * **Name**: diabetes dataset (*be careful to match the case and spacing*)